tidyverse/tidyverse.org/content/blog/2020-04-dplyr-1-0-0-rowwise/index.markdown

 `rowwise()` is useful for computing simple summaries, but its real power comes when you use it with list-columns.
 Because lists can contain anything, you can use list-columns to keep related objects together, regardless of what type of thing they are.
 List-columns give you a convenient storage mechanism and `rowwise()` gives you a convenient computation mechanism.

-Let's make those ideas concrete by creating a data frame a list-column.
+Let's make those ideas concrete by creating a data frame with a list-column.
 A little later, we'll come back to how you might actually get a list-column in a more realistic situation.
 The following data frame uses list columns to store things that would otherwise be challenging:

 * `x` contains vectors of different lengths.
 * `y` contains vectors of different types